-Every field (also known as a 'question') in a smart online form has a unique reference code that identifies it.
+Every field in a smart online form has a unique reference code that identifies it.
 In the builder, a field's reference code can be found directly below the Field's "Edit", "More Actions" and "Delete" buttons.

 References in Logic and as Tokens